USNavalResearchLaboratory/turboWAVE/docs/tools-mac.rst

 Python 3 via Anaconda
 ---------------------

 #.
-If you already have Anaconda3 installed, skip the next 3 steps.
+If you already have Anaconda3 installed, skip the next 4 steps.
 If you have enough packages in your conda environment, it is possible you can skip this entire section: but to be safe create a new environment as detailed below.
 #.
 Download Miniconda3 installer from internet
 #.
 Navigate to downloaded file
 #. :samp:`bash {filename}`, where :samp:`{filename}` is the file that you just downloaded
 #.
+Respond with defaults to prompts.
+Open a new terminal window when finished.
+#. :samp:`conda update conda`
+#.
 Choose a name for your environment, denoted :samp:`{NAME}`
 #. :samp:`conda create -n {NAME}`
-#. :samp:`source activate {NAME}`
+#. :samp:`conda activate {NAME}`

+	* This is the new way to activate the environment.
+If prompted to modify your login files follow the instructions and repeat.

 #.
 You are now in an isolated conda environment.
 The environment must be activated each time you open a new terminal window.
-#. :samp:`conda install scipy matplotlib jupyter nb_conda`
+#. :samp:`conda install scipy matplotlib jupyter`
 #.
 If there are problems with Jupyter notebooks any or all of the following may be tried:

+	* Try adding ``-c conda-forge`` at any install step
-	* :samp:`conda install widgetsnbextension={n}`, where :samp:`{n}` is some older version.
+	* :samp:`conda install widgetsnbextension={n}`, where :samp:`{n}` is some preferred version.
 	* :samp:`conda install ipywidgets`
 	* :samp:`jupyter nbextension install --py --sys-prefix widgetsnbextension`
 	* :samp:`jupyter nbextension enable --py --sys-prefix widgetsnbextension`